joncloud/makensis-action/README.md

 # Nullsoft scriptable install system GitHub action

-This action downloads NSIS 3, and calls `makensis.exe` to create an installer.
+This action calls `C:\Program Files (x86)\NSIS\makensis.exe` to create an installer.
 Due to the requirement of NSIS, this is only compatible on Windows.

 This codebase was ported from the Azure DevOps Extension [dev-maxima/nsis-extension][].